jenissabarrera/detail-record-metrics-blueprint/blueprint/index.md

     ![Available and Interacting Query Result](images/available-and-interacting-query-result.jpg "Available and Interacting Query Result")

   For the conversation data, this is where the detail of every conversation will be generated.
 This will generate data like, name, ANI, direction and metrics.
-Take note the every conversation has a different properties.
+Take note that every conversation has a different properties.

     ![Standard Conversation Query Result](images/standard-conversation-query-result.jpg "Standard Conversation Query Result")